shantih19/imageobfuscator/README.md

 # imageobfuscator

-"Obfuscates" a phrase inside an image using a password.
+Encode and decode data in an image using a password

 Dependencies:

 Python 3.x

 Pillow